harry-adams/amensh/README.md

 ## Installation

-Run the following command to add it to your shell rc file e.g. bashrc, zshrc, fish_config
+Run the following command to add it to your shell rc file e.g. bashrc, zshrc, config.fish

 ## Bash
 ```bash